 When you're looking for a good shotgun you probably encounter the same question millions before you have.
 When it comes to whether to buy a 12-gauge or a 20-gauge, the best answer is, "It depends."
 It depends on your preferences.
 It depends on what you prefer to hunt.
-It depends if you want it for home defense or target shooting.
+It depends on what kind of competitive shooting you may be interested in.
 It depends on how much recoil you're willing to endure over and over again.
 It really depends.

 Let's take a look at some pros and cons of each and go from there.

 I personally own a pump-action Mossberg 500 with a modified choke, and I like it a lot.
 I've used it for everything from turkey hunting to dove hunting to upland bird hunting.
 I also know several people who shoot a Remington 870 and like it a lot.
 It all depends how it feels to the individual.

-Several people will use 12 gauge loads for big game hunting as well.
-Your odds are certainly better at longer distances with a 12 gauge if you're using buckshot loads.
-Similarly, people will use a 12 gauge for small game hunting like rabbits and squirrels.
-However, you risk ruining the meat of these small game animals when hunting with a 12 gauge.
+Several people will use 12-gauge loads for big-game hunting, as well.
+Your odds are certainly better at longer distances with a 12-gauge if you're using buckshot loads.
+Similarly, people will use a 12-gauge for small-game hunting like rabbits and squirrels.
+However, you risk ruining the meat of these small-game animals when hunting with a 12-gauge.

-On the other hand, 20 gauges are great guns for young hunters or new hunters.
+On the other hand, 20-gauges are great guns for young hunters or new hunters.
 They will experience less recoil and presumably be getting used to a lighter gun.
-The shotgun shells are slightly smaller, lighter, and shoot a higher density, which is good when targeting faster birds.
+The shotgun shells are slightly smaller, lighter and shoot a higher density, which is good when targeting faster birds.

-Similarly, 20 gauge shells are typically less expensive than 12 gauge shells.
-Many people prefer the 20 gauge when target shooting because of the recoil advantage.
+Additionally, 20-gauge shells are typically less expensive than 12-gauge shells.
+Many people prefer the 20-gauge when target shooting because of the recoil advantage.
 It doesn't bruise your shoulder as bad since its a lighter gauge load.
 No matter your preference, choosing the right shotgun ammunition and patterning your gun at different distances will make all the difference when you go hunting or target shooting.